darrenjw/fps-course/exercises/Adt.md

 ### 1. Setup

-* Make sure that you are set up to write, compile and run code using the libraries and versions used in this course.
+* Make sure that you are set up to write, compile and run code using the libraries and versions used in this course:
+Scala 2.12.10, Sbt 1.3.2, Cats 2.0.0, Simulacrum 1.0.0, Monocle 2.0.0, Discipline 1.0.0, ScalaTest 3.0.8.
 I have a [sbt giter8 project template](https://github.com/darrenjw/fps.g8) that should make this very easy.
 Assuming that you have [sbt]() installed, you should just be able to do:
 ```bash
 sbt new darrenjw/fps.g8
 ```